DeforaOS/Mailer/README.md

 Mailer is a mail client application for the DeforaOS desktop.

-It supports local mail folders in the mbox format, as well as POP 3 and IMAP 4 servers, including for the GMail gateway.
-It currently requires a functional local e-mail service to send e-mails, through the `sendmail(1)` command.
+It supports local mail folders in the mbox format, as well as POP 3 and IMAP 4 servers, including connectivity over SSL.
+It is possible to access GMail through its IMAP 4 gateway.
+It currently requires a functional local e-mail service to send e-mails; this is performed through the `sendmail(1)` command.

 Mailer is part of the DeforaOS Project, and distributed under the terms of the BSD License (2-clause).